gradido/gradido/login_server/README.md

 ```

 ## CMake
-I use CMake for build file generation and the Login-Server needs at least version v3.18.2
+CMake is used for build file generation and the Login-Server needs at least version v3.18.2
 You can build and install it from source.
 The Version in apt is sadly to old.